conchyliculture/webwatchr/README.md

 sudo find / -name ".rvm" -exec rm -rf "{}" \;
 ```

-Then edit config.json to your needs, and enable some sites for checking by symlinking from `sites-available` into `sites-enabled`
+Then edit config.json to your needs

+And then edit `todo.rb`

 Run the cron often: